ralna/GALAHAD/doc/Julia/rst-dir/sls_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the exit status from the package.
+		- is a scalar variable of type Int32 that gives the exit status from the package.

 		  Possible values are:

+		  * **0**
-		  * 0. The factors were generated succesfully.
+                    The factors were generated successfully.

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**
-		  * -3.
-The restrictions n > 0 or requirement that the matrix type must contain the relevant string 'dense', 'coordinate' or 'sparse_by_rows has been violated.
+                    The restrictions n > 0 or requirement that the matrix type must contain the relevant string 'dense', 'coordinate' or 'sparse_by_rows has been
+                    violated.

-		  * -20.
+		  * **-20**
                     The matrix is not positive definite while the solver used expected it to be.

-		  * -26.
+		  * **-26**
                     The requested solver is not available.

-		  * -29.
+		  * **-29**
                     This option is not available with this solver.

-		  * -32.
+		  * **-32**
                     More than control.max integer factor size words of internal integer storage are required for in-core factorization.

+		  * **-34**
-		  * -34.
-The package PARDISO failed; check the solver-specific information components inform.pardiso iparm and inform.pardiso_dparm along with PARDISO’s documentation for more details.
+                    The package PARDISO failed; check the
+                    solver-specific information components
+                    inform.pardiso iparm and inform.pardiso_dparm along
+                    with PARDISO’s documentation for more details.

+		  * **-35**
-		  * -35.
-The package WSMP failed; check the solver-specific information components inform.wsmp_iparm and inform.wsmp dparm along with WSMP’s documentation for more details.
+                    The package WSMP failed; check the solver-specific information components inform.wsmp_iparm and
+                    inform.wsmp dparm along with WSMP’s documentation
+                    for more details.

+		  * **-36**
-		  * -36.
-The scaling package HSL MC64 failed; check the solver-specific information component inform.mc64_info along with HSL MC64’s documentation for more details.
+                    The scaling package HSL MC64 failed; check the solver-specific information component
+                    inform.mc64_info along with HSL MC64’s documentation
+                    for more details.

+		  * **-37**
-		  * -37.
-The scaling package MC77 failed; check the solver-specific information components inform.mc77 info and inform.mc77_rinfo along with MC77’s documentation for more details.
+                    The scaling package MC77 failed; check the solver-specific information components inform.mc77
+                    info and inform.mc77_rinfo along with MC77’s
+                    documentation for more details.

-		  * -43.
+		  * **-43**
                     A direct-access file error occurred.
 See the value of inform.ma77_info.flag for more details.

+		  * **-50**
-		  * -50.
-A solver-specific error occurred; check the solver-specific information component of inform along with the solver’s documentation for more details.
+                    A solver-specific error occurred; check the
+                    solver-specific information component of inform
+                    along with the solver’s documentation for more details.

 	*
 		- ne